vernko/DevcampPortfolio/README.md

 Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Provide an edit portfolio main & thumb image

+* Update Technology remove fields

-* ...
+* Update Edit forms

+* Create navbar for blogs and portfolios pages

+* Refactor About Me page

 # DevcampPortfolio

 Got it working